 It is only natural for people to be deeply affected by the chaos and the ever-present threat of violence.
 It can be frightening.
 Christians are not immune to this dread and fear.
 In fact, in some ways we are even more susceptible to it.
 We see the downward spiral in which our country seems to be headed and are constantly reminded that many in our nation do not share our values.
 Who are we kidding?
 Our values are in the minority.
 Social media is brimming with messages, posts, rants, prayers and all manner of expressions of our fears and uncertainties.
 We are horrified by what is happening in our country and around the world, and we feel helpless to stop it.

-Well, I have good news!
+Good news!
 God is a God of peace.
 He does not give us a spirit of fear.1 He left us with a gift—peace.
 And the peace He gives is a gift the world cannot give.
 So don’t be troubled or afraid.2 Our God is the sovereign LORD who holds the world in His hands.
 He is the creator of the universe.
 The omnipotent, omniscient, and omnipresent Prince of Peace.
 Do not allow the fears of this world to take your eyes off Him.
 He is there, walking on the water, beckoning us to trust him.
 Step out in faith and in peace knowing that His very voice controls those waves that threaten to overwhelm you.
-He simply has to say the words, and that storm will be no more.
+He simply has to say the words and that storm will be no more.
 “Peace be still.”
 He is saying those words to us now.

 Jehovah Shalom: What This Means to Me